 Ontario

-Ontario’s regulations allow for the sale of cannabis at government-run retail stores and online through the Ontario Cannabis Store.
+Ontario’s regulations allow for the sale of cannabis at privately-run retail stores and online through the Ontario Cannabis Store.
 Individuals are allowed to possess up to 30 grams of cannabis in public, and smoking or vaping cannabis is prohibited in areas where tobacco smoking is also prohibited.

 Prince Edward Island